fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li>Works with EC2 and EMR</li>
   <li>Components: Pipeline definition (business logic), Managed Compute (create EC2 instance), task runners, Data Notes (location and types of data)</li>
   <li>Use cases: processing data in EMR using Hadoop streaming; Importing or exporting DynamoDB data; Copying CSF files or data between S3 buckets; Exporting RDS data to S3</li>
-  <li>Can use SNS for failure notification andsuccess and other event-driven workflow</li>
+  <li>Can use SNS for failure notification and success and other event-driven workflow</li>
 </Ul>